oddbird/oddleventy/content/services/design-systems.md

 #### Training & Ongoing Development

-Every project concludes with training for your team to ensure successful hand-off.
+The Build My Design System package concludes with training for your team to ensure successful hand-off.
 We are happy to (and often do) provide continued development and ongoing project updates, as needed, at our standard hourly rate.

 ## Design Systems help your team: